S-PScripts/chromebook-utilities/README.md

 # Chromebook Utilities Collection

+## Disclaimer
+This project is provided "as is" without any warranty of any kind, express or implied.
+The creator assumes no responsibility or liability for any misuse, damage, or issues that may arise from its use.
+By accessing or using this repository, you acknowledge that you are solely responsible for your actions and any consequences that follow.
+Use of this material is entirely at your own risk.

 ## Important Update:
 - I will not be updating this repo anymore / I will be updating it very infrequently.
 - Go to https://github.com/wea-f/ByePassHub if you want more gxmes or prxes.